 Scoliosis is a unique medical condition that can have a severe impact on the patient’s quality of life.
-It affects between six and nine million people in the USA or about two to three percent of the population.
+It affects between six to nine million people in the USA or about two to three percent of the population.

 There are a few different treatments for scoliosis, and a doctor will recommend one of the following depending on the severity of the case: